merakleee/BUILD-IT-API-FETCHING/README.md

     Browser->>Server: XHR Request
     Server-->>Browser: XHR Response
 ```

 #### Problems with XHR
 - Callback-based
 - Hard to manage
 - Poor readability

 #### Why fetch() is better
 - Promise-based
 - Cleaner syntax
-- better error handling
+- Better error handling
 - Modern standard

 > XHR is like driving a manual car — powerful, but painful
-fetch is automatic transmission
+> fetch is automatic transmission

 ---

 ### Promises and async/await Patterns

-A Promise represents a not ready yet value that will be ready later and
-may succeed or fail.
+A Promise represents a not-yet-ready value that will be available later and may succeed or fail.
-and it has hree states:
+It has three states:
 - pending
 - fulfilled
 - rejected

 #### Promise Chain (.then)
 ```js
 fetch(url)